How to wash your technical outerwear

 The key to maintaining the storm protection of your shell layers is to keep the exterior DWR in good condition and the interior waterproof membrane free of dirt and oils.
 Washing your shell layers on a regular basis is the best way to keep this waterproofing system in tip-top shape.

-For expert advice on how to wash waterproof laminate fabrics we asked GORE-TEX, the industry leader who makes the GORE-TEX PRO fabric used in the Shralpinist collection.
+For expert advice on how to wash waterproof laminate fabrics, we asked GORE-TEX, the industry leader who makes the fabric used in our Shralpinist recycled GORE-TEX PRO collection.
 GORE-TEX’s three-step washing/drying instructions are generally safe for any apparel, but if washing a garment made by another manufacturer, follow the washing instructions on the product’s label.

 Step one: medium temperature machine wash